What is an electrical substation?

 Pole mounted substation or distribution substation is an outdoor substation it is made of a four-pole or H pole structure.
 It is a distribution substation that establishes an overhead line.
 This is the cheapest form of the substation because it is not involved in any building work.
 The voltage range is not more than 11KV (sometimes uses 33K in special cases).

-Types of Distribution Substation
+Types of distribution substation

+Distribution is a common type of electrical substation.
 An electrical substation is one of the major parts of the transmission and distribution of electricity to consumers.
 Basically, the AC distribution system consists of two parts, such as the primary distribution system and the secondary distribution system.
 Primary distribution system means that 11KV substation, if we explain then secondary transmission substation deliver 33KV, 66KV power to the primary distribution substation and voltage is step down to the 11KV, 6.6KV, 3.3KV by using step down transformer.

 The standard voltage limit is 11KV.
 This 11KV three phase power line is supplied to the various distribution substations that is called secondary distribution substation.
 This 11KV voltage is stepped down to a known ratio of 11KV/400V by using step-down distribution transformer.
 The power line goes to the consumer locality by three phase four wire system.
 Those are three phase load (three-phase induction motor, or any three phase load) that takes three phase directly (400V).
 But residential load or single phase domestic load takes a power line and neutral those voltage limits of 230V.